usaid-cs/yesterday-i-learned/investing.md

 - Board Lot: a unit for "number of shares" in your stock exchange.
 Typically, A lot is 100 shares.
 Because trading 100 shares is easier than trading 17 shares, trading is often done in lots.
 - Book value: the "net asset value" of the company.
 A company's stock can (intrinsically) cost $5, but be traded at $300 because people love to speculate.
 - Buy on Stop: buy, when the price hits the value you specified.
+- [Capitulation](https://www.investopedia.com/terms/c/capitulation.asp): Sell at a loss.
+Paradoxically, if everyone capitulates, then prices can only go up, making it a buying opportunity.
+- Credit Crunch: when no one wants to buy debt.
+The yield goes up (they are high-risk debts that have lower prices than low-risk debts).
+- Debt monetisation: when the central bank prints money to buy debt.
 - Div yield (%): total dividend per year per share
 - EPS: earnings per share
 - MACD (Moving Average Convergence/Divergence): The MACD is calculated by simply subtracting a 26-period exponential moving average (EMA) of the closing prices from a 12-period EMA.
 The signal line is a nine-period exponential moving average of the MACD.